Melyns/prompt-extractor/README.md

 It will create a subfolder & dump all the prompts there with file name matching the original image.

 ## How it works
-This script reads each .png image file, extracts the prompt text from its metadata, and cleans it by removing any unwanted characters and tags.
+This script reads each .png image file, extracts the prompt text from the metadata.
 Then it saves the extracted prompts as .txt files in a subfolder named Prompts.